The United Kingdom

 From the tube rides to the historic landmarks, every second felt like stepping into a scene I’ve waited my whole life to join.

 It all started after my best friend left for her exchange program in Manchester.
-Before she left, during a conversation with our mutual friend, Olivia, we threw around ideas and thoughts about visiting without even thinking about the possibility of them coming true.
+Before she left, during a conversation with our mutual friend, Olivia, we threw around ideas about visiting without even thinking about the possibility of them coming true.

 Later that night, Olivia texted our group chat and asked if we were serious about the trip, because she definitely was.
 I was completely on board, and after a conversation with my parents, decided this trip would be a worthwhile investment I’d work toward.

 The second day, we took a guided trip to the Cotswolds and Oxford, stopping at various villages to do some shopping, eat fish n’ chips, and try some cream tea, which was a scone and tea.
 We enjoyed cream tea so much that we had it numerous days in a row.
 Oxford was truly mind-boggling.
-There is so much history woven into its very bricks—a testament to centuries of vast achievement and the hundreds of alumni who have walked those halls and continue to do so today.
+There is so much history woven into its very bricks, a testament to centuries of vast achievement and the hundreds of alumni who have walked those halls and continue to do so today.

 First destination: London